cjp2600/cutos/README.md

 ## Installation

-catos is available on Linux, macOS and Windows platforms.
+cutos is available on Linux, macOS and Windows platforms.

 * Binaries for Linux, Windows and Mac are available as tarballs in the [release](https://github.com/cjp2600/cutos/releases) page.